Abdulrazzaq2/-Abdulrazzaq2-s-Basic-DataBase-management-of-redAlert3-Game-in-cpp/abdulrazaqDBproject/shouldREADME.txt

+HELLO AGAIN, There Are Three Necessary Steps to Go:

+-open XAMPP,click start next to APACHE and MySql, then click admit next to MySql word.
-after running window.exe and the gui appears just press "ctrl" i add a key event so when you use "ctrl" it will be totally ready to ues. enjoy
+-so it will take you to web browser then from navigation bar select section "IMPORT" then choose "abdrazaq1.sql" -after importing, RUN Test Window.exe and the gui appears just press "ctrl" so it will be totally ready to ues, then have a good try.

+ENJOY...